What is Drop Shipping and How Does it Work?

 The challenges of drop shipping

-Drop shipping can be beneficial for business owners, but some drawbacks might not bode well with your overall business strategy.
+Drop shipping offers several upsides to business owners, but it also comes with challenges.
+Being aware of potential drawbacks is important to make sure a drop shipping model aligns with your business strategy.
 Here are a few examples of why some businesses decide against drop shipping:

 • Reduced profit margin: As discussed above, the longer your supply chain, the lower your profits.